 Prospective members should apply during the summer semester succeeding their first year of law school by participating in the All-Journal Write-on Competition for the College.
 This competition may require prospective members to submit a case note or appellate brief, as well as a Bluebook Exam.
 Furthermore, the Journal may elect to hold a fall semester write-on competition if additional associate editors are needed.

-To learn more about joining JANRL, check out our Journal Brochure.
+To learn more about joining ANRLR, check out our Journal Brochure.